leom806/midjourney-ruby/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use it and contribute.

+## Code of Conduct
+Everyone interacting in the Ruby Midjourney project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.